-Membership includes the Registrars of the Scooba and Golden Triangle campuses, the Dean of eLearning, representatives from Instruction, the Business Office, Financial Aid, Recruiting, Athletics, and Administrative Computing.
-Chairmanship of the committee rotates annually between the Registrars of the Scooba and Golden Triangle campuses.
+Membership includes the Registrar, the Associate Dean of eLearning, representatives from Instruction, the Business Office, Financial Aid, Recruiting, Athletics, and Administrative Computing.
+The Registrar serves as Chair of the Term Set-Up Council.
 Members of the council are appointed by the President.